Texas Medicare Advantage Plans

 Medicare Advantage plans come in several types.
 Among these are:

-Not sure on choosing a Texas Medicare Advantage plan or which type of Medicare plan is most suitable for you?
-Contact our agency to discuss your options with an experienced agent who is familiar with Texas plans.
-We will help to walk you through some of the more important questions about Medicare Advantage plans in our state, such as whether your doctor is in the plan’s network, and what kinds of copays you might be expected to pay for medical services under your chosen plan.
+Not sure which type of Medicare plan is most suitable for you?
+Contact our Texas agency to discuss your Medicare Part C options with an experienced agent.
+We will walk you through some of the more important questions about Medicare Advantage plans in our state.
+We’ll explain how to find if doctor is in the plan’s network, and what kinds of copays you might be expected.

 A WORD OF CAUTION

 Medicare Advantage plans work very differently from Medicare Supplements.
-Many of these private Medicare health insurance plans require you to use certain networks of doctors, and doctors outside of the network may or may not be covered under your insurance policy.
-Working with an insurance agent to carefully review the benefits offered by a plan will help you ensure it matches your individual needs.
+Many of these private Medicare health insurance plans require you to use certain networks of doctors.
+Your policy may not cover providers outside of the network.
+Working with an insurance agent to carefully review the coverage will help you ensure it matches your individual needs.

 Your Medicare Advantage plan’s benefits, formulary, pharmacy network, provider network, premium and/or co-payments and co-insurance may change on January 1 of each year.